tbz-pariv/tbzuploader/README.rst

                             files get moved to this directory after failed upload due to broken files.
 Defaults to
                             {local_directory}/failed
+      --smtp-server SMTP_SERVER
+                            SMTP server which sends mails in case broken files were tried to be uploaded.
+      --mail-to MAIL_TO     Recipient of mails in case broken files were tried to be uploaded.
       --all-files-in-one-request
                             Upload all files in one request (if you give not --pattern).
 Upload all matching files in one request